 Dr. Holden is the Director of Addiction Psychiatry.
 He treats a variety of psychiatric conditions, and he specializes in the treatment of patients with co-occurring psychiatric and substance use disorders.
 He works with patients in the outpatient mental health clinic as well as the hospital’s inpatient medical, surgical, and psychiatric units.

 For more information, please visit Shiyun Kim profile.

-Dr. Crane is a Visiting Assistant Professor of Psychiatry and the Associate Director of the UIC Recovery Clinic.
+Dr. Crane is an Assistant Professor of Psychiatry and the Associate Director of the UIC Recovery Clinic.
 She is a Licensed Clinical Psychologist.
 Her research utilizes multiple methods (i.e., fMRI, EEG, cognitive, clinical, and self-report measures) to examine the brain and behavioral risk factors and consequences of Substance Use Disorders, especially Cannabis Use Disorder.
 An important aspect of her research is studying the relationship between clinical mental health factors and substance use, particularly between depression and cannabis use.
 Dr. Crane received her PhD in Clinical Psychology, completed her Clinical Internship and T32 Postdoctoral Fellowship at UIC, with an emphasis in Neuropsychology.
 She has received Early Career Travel Awards from the American College of Neuropsychopharmacology, the Society of Biological Psychiatry, the National Institute on Drug Abuse, and the American Psychological Foundation, as well as a K23 Early Career Development Award from the National Institute on Drug Abuse.